sfolsom/discovery/README.md

   * identify opportunities for enhanced discovery of library resources using linked data that can be implemented in the short to medium term
   * document connections between cataloging practices and discovery outcomes
   * document effective assessment approaches
-  * provide advice to LD4P3 partners for WP3: Discovery (previously provided advice to LD4P2 partners and cohort members for [WP4: Discovery](https://wiki.lyrasis.org/pages/viewpage.action?pageId=101783940))
+  * previously provided advice to LD4P3 partners for [WP3: Discovery](https://wiki.lyrasis.org/display/LD4P3/WP3%3A+Discovery) and LD4P2 partners and cohort members for [WP4: Discovery](https://wiki.lyrasis.org/pages/viewpage.action?pageId=101783940))

 ## Approach